rh-datascience-and-edge-practice/aiml-service-offering-blog/rhods-platform-engagement.md

 ## Engagement Sizing

-The Red Hat OpenShift Data Science Platform Engagement is available in a number of different sizing options to meet specific customer needs including PoC and dev cluster setup, or larger multi-cluster setups.
+The RHODS Platform Engagement is available in a number of different sizing options to meet specific customer needs including PoC and dev cluster setup, or larger multi-cluster setups.

 A basic Proof of Concopt (PoC) engagement will usually start at 6 weeks of time with Red Hat providing two part time resources (Project Manager and Architect) and one full time resource (Senior Consultant).
 A PoC engagement will generally target a smaller cluster, possibly a managed cluster from a cloud provider such as ROSA (Red Hat OpenShift Service on AWS) or ARO (Microsoft Azure Red hat OpenShift) environments.
 The goal of such engagements is generally to evaluate tooling and provide some basic customizations to validate the RHODS platform within your own environment for a small number of users (1-5 users).